 - Pregnancy issues

 It’s important to discuss your concerns with a doctor and make sure you fully understand your family’s medical history.
 Managing high blood pressure with lifestyle changes or medication can help reduce your risk of the above health conditions.

 Hypertension and Uterine Fibroids

-Weight gain and the risk of fibroids are also related.
-Monitoring your body mass index (BMI) can be helpful in predicting your uterine fibroid risk.
+Weight gain and the risk of fibroids are also related, much like how your weight can impact your blood pressure.
+Monitoring your weight and your blood pressure can help in predicting your uterine fibroid risk.

 How Can You Lower Your Blood Pressure?

 Depending on your levels, your doctor will let you know if you will need to take medication or if changes in your lifestyle can lower your blood pressure levels.
 Some lifestyle changes that you can adopt in your life that can help lower your blood pressure levels are: